-Year g Year 10 Design Project - Hoodie Written Exam - Food (Working in the Kitchen) Written Exam - Wicked Solutions Design Project - Individual Garments Written Exam - A Multicultural Affair Project - Easy Entertaining
+Year 9 Year 10

+Design Project - Hoodie Written Exam - Wicked Solutions

+Written Exam - Food (Working in the Kitchen) Design Project - Individual Garments

+Written Exam - A Multicultural Affair

+Project - Easy Entertaining

 The majority of work (including assessment) is completed in class time.
 Students will be expected to catch up for homework if they miss lessons for any reason.
 Students will be required to provide resources for take-home cookery and personal garments.
 Homework tasks are usually related to practical activities or design projects.